San Marcos City Council approves new police contract after first was repealed

 At Tuesday night’s city council meeting, some leaders weren't happy with the deal.

-"Trust in the police is important for safety, but there's not going to be trust if people are still feel like they're being unheard," said San Marcos Councilmember Alyssa Garza.
+"Trust in the police is important for safety, but there's not going to be trust if people are still feel like they're being unheard," Councilmember Alyssa Garza (Place 3) said.

 But others said the agreement incorporates accountability without chasing officers away.

-"We can't just push so-called reforms on a department if they're not going to work and officers don't want to work under those rules," said San Marcos Councilmember Mark Gleason.
+"We can't just push so-called reforms on a department if they're not going to work, and officers don't want to work under those rules," Councilmember Mark Gleason (Place 5) said.

 This new contract will take effect in June.